-Office 365 Free for eligible students, staff and faculty!
+Office 365 is free for eligible students, staff and faculty

 All current SFU students, staff, and faculty are eligible to receive Office 365.

-"Students" includes both graduate students (as defined by the Dean of Graduate Studies) as well as undergrads enrolled in a degree granting course (as defined by the SFU Student Services Department).
+"Students" includes both graduate students (as defined by the Dean of Graduate Studies) as well as undergrads enrolled in a degree granting course (as defined by Student Services).
 At this time, Continuing Studies students are not eligible.

 Office 365 Features

 - Outlook, PowerPoint, Word, and Excel for both Mac and Windows (detailed info below).

 - Five installations on any of the following devices: desktop computer, notebook, tablet, Android, and iOS device.

 - A cloud version of Office that runs through a browser, maintaining an identical look and feel to the standard software.
 Access Office from any place.

-- A terabyte of file storage within the Cloud, which comes in the form of a personal SharePoint website (not hosted at SFU).
+- A terabyte of file storage within the Cloud, which comes in the form of a personal SharePoint website (this is not hosted at SFU).

 To get started, enter the SFU sign up page to proceed with the installation process.